 Some helpful tips to improve your pet’s chances of adoption

-- Make sure they are up to date on vaccines, especially for distemper.
+- Make sure they are up to date on vaccines, especially for upper respiratory diseases.
 We do our best to treat respiratory illnesses, but it is much better if they are prevented.
 It takes a couple weeks for vaccines to take effect, so if you can, wait 2 weeks after they have received their last vaccine to bring them in.

 - Get them a clean bill of health.
 Even if they have a chronic health issue, we will be more likely to find a forever home for them if we know about the condition.